Free Online Tax Returns if it's your first time lodging!

 Commonly known as a “TFN”, this is a unique 9-digit number made just for you so that the tax office can “identify” that you are in fact you.

 You may need to hand this number over to a couple of places e.g. your bank, your employer, and Centrelink.
 That way the tax office can pull all of your financial information from them, this is to make sure you don’t miss anything when you do your tax return.

 Never hand out your Tax File Number to random people or businesses.
 Always check with the tax office or us, before you hand this out.
 If the wrong person gets ahold of your TFN they may attempt to impersonate you or scam you out of money.

 When do I have to do it?

-You have until the 31st October each year to lodge your tax return.
+You have until the 31st of October each year to lodge your tax return.
 Fines can apply if you lodge after that date.
-There is an exception, Tax Agents can lodge your return after that date as long on you are on their “List”.
+There is an exception, Tax Agents can lodge your return after that date as long as you are on their “List”.
 To get on their “List” you need to tell them before 31st October.
-GoTax are registered agents.
+GoTax is registered tax agents.

 Where and how do you do a Tax Return?

 Generally, you have three options to do your Tax Return.
 Firstly, do it yourself.
 Secondly, find a local tax agent, make an appointment and then travel to their office and get it done.
 Lastly, go online with a reputable online tax agent service and fill out the prompts.
 Gotax.com.au is a reputable, accredited online provider.